Faculty and Staff

 Aaron has worked with teens and families as a field counselor.
 He also worked with a holistic detox center helping adolescents and adults wean off prescription medication and illegal drugs.
-Aaron holds a master’s degree in counseling psychology from the California Institute of Integral Studies.
+Aaron holds a master’s degree in Counseling Psychology from the California Institute of Integral Studies.

 Cyndy Gifford Palermo

 Cyndy holds a BA in English from San Diego State University where he daughter is currently a junior.
 Go Aztecs!
 She has a teacher credential from St. Mary’s and a College and Career Counseling Certification from UC Riverside.
-Cyndy was an Egnlish teacher at OA from 2009 – 2015 and is very happy to be back as the college counselor.
+Cyndy was an English teacher at OA from 2009 – 2015 and is very happy to be back as the college counselor.